justinpombrio/experiments/tree-cut/readme.md

   with the oracle for every tree with positive-integer-weighted vertices of total weight up to 12 and every number of cuts up to 6.
 (The test case as committed does a smaller check so that it runs more quickly.)
+- `src/max_of_min.rs` is the implementation of the reverse algorithm.
+It's more complicated, at 85 LOC.
+It has also been tested for trees up to weight 12 with up to 6 cuts.
 - `src/main.rs` will find the optimal set of 10,000 cuts for a tree with 1,000,000 nodes, to ensure that the implementation runs quickly.